18 November, 2020

 Recently we were selected by JETRO (Japanese external Trade organisation) to visit the prefecture of Nara, Japan.
 While it was a very short trip, we met many talented makers, visited significant cultural landmarks, hung out with the deer and fell in love with the locals.
 Here’s our little overview and some tips for you.

 If you’ve heard of Nara before, chances are it’s because of the deer.
-We knew they were famous for them but we didn’t realise they just rome the city.
+We knew they were famous for them but we didn’t realise they just roam the city.
 No joke, we saw one crossing the road at the traffic lights.
 They’re very friendly but if you buy the cookies to feed them don’t hesitate - they get mad.
 But hey, so would we if you were dangling a cookie in front of us.

 This traditional style hotel has a bunch of natural hot springs on the first floor.
 It’s the perfect way to finish or start the day.
 While this hotel makes you take your shoes off before you enter, it actually gives you a nice sense of Japanese living.
 The buffet style Japanese breakfast is also one of the better ones we have had.